 Here’s a detailed itinerary on which cities, small towns, and national state parks are a must stop on your week-long road trip.

-Day 1: San Francisco
+Day 1-San Francisco

 Walk around the town to admire the colorful Victorian homes.
 Start at the Kelley House Museum to get oriented.
-Afterwards grab a sandwich from the Mendocino Market and then head to Mendocino Headlands State Park, where you can enjoy your lunch with a view of the coastline, explore the numerous trails and if you’re lucky spot a gray whale.
+Afterward, head to Mendocino Headlands State Park, where you can enjoy a view of the coastline, explore the numerous trails and if you’re lucky spot a gray whale.

 If you still have energy head to the small town of Fort Bragg, which is an easy 16-minute drive from Mendocino.
 On the way you can stop at the Mendocino Coast Botanical Gardens (worth it for it coastal views and 47 acres of plants) or just continue on to the famed Glass Beach, which is located in MacKerricher State Park and is filled with colorful sea glass as far as the eye can see.

 - Pick-up a sandwich from the Mendocino Market, to eat picnic-style at Mendocino Headlands State Park.